romeerez/orchid-orm/packages/docs/src/guide/benchmarks.md

 <Chart :chartData='nestedInsertData' />

-## Why Porm performs faster
+## Why Orchid ORM performs faster

-`Porm` is build with performance in mind, it aims to perform as few queries as possible to load as much as possible.
+`Orchid ORM` is build with performance in mind, it aims to perform as few queries as possible to load as much as possible.
 It does no mapping unless necessary.

 `Prisma` is based upon Rust server, communication between node.js and the Rust server is implemented inefficiently,